muratk5n/thirdwave/en/2022/10/world-commerce.md

 ```

 Trade is highly skewed; many countries trade below average, few are
 above average.
-Some, a massive 4 sigmas away from average comprise the
+Some, a massive 4 sigma's away from average comprise the
 trading countries we hear about eveyday, US, China, Germany, etc. An
 interactive map of the extraordinary flows is below.